TheRacetrack/racetrack/docs/job_types/job_docker.md

 - `git.branch` - git branch name (if different from "master").
 - `git.directory` - subdirectory relative to git repo root where the project is
 - `docker.dockerfile_path` - relative path to a Dockerfile build recipe
-- `labels` - dictionary with metadata describing fatman for humans
+- `labels` - dictionary with metadata describing Job for humans

-The final `fatman.yaml` may look like this:
+The final `job.yaml` may look like this:
 ```yaml
 name: supersmart
 owner_email: nobody@example.com